leanneh11/BusTracker/README.md

 <br>
 <img src="BusTracker.png" width='500' />

-**Installation:**
+**How to Run the Program:**
+First install the files.
 To install, please download the files to your laptop.

-**Usage:**
-To use/execute, drag index.html onto the browser
+To execute, drag index.html onto your browser's URL window.

 **Support:**
-You may contact me via GitHub
+You may contact me via GitHub or LinkedIn

 **License information:**
 Licensed via the MIT XPRO JavaScript course.